Simmesport, Louisiana

 Simmesport is a town in Avoyelles Parish, Louisiana, United States.
-The population was 2,161 at the 2010 census.
+As of the 2020 census, Simmesport had a population of 1,468.
 It is the northernmost town on the Atchafalaya River, located near the Old River which connects the Red and Atchafalaya rivers with the Mississippi River.

 History

 The town was founded by Bennet Barton Simmes (1811–1888), one-time owner of White Hall Plantation, which was located on the opposite bank of the Atchafalaya River.

 In December 2005 industrialist Frank Stronach founded a new community just south of Simmesport along the Atchafalaya River levee, known as Canadaville, a place intended to house people displaced by Hurricane Katrina.
+Canadaville, Louisiana is no longer a community and was considered to be a failure by many.
+The site of the community is still there but many of the homes and structures have been moved.
+Many inhabitants of Canadaville now reside within the town and throughout the area.

 Geography

 Simmesport is located in eastern Avoyelles Parish on the west bank of the Atchafalaya River.

 According to the United States Census Bureau, the town has a total area of 6.1 sqkm, of which 5.7 sqkm is land and 0.5 sqkm, or 7.93%, is water.